anish-lakkapragada/tricli/CLI_README.md

 ## Clear

-Clear removes all words inside of the trie.
+The clear operation removes all words inside of the trie.
 Just do (no parameters) :

 ```shell
 tricli clear